GavinHuttley/tib/source/python/writing_functions.rst

 .. code:: python

-    def valid_python_name(arguments, optional_argument=None):
+    def valid_python_name(arguments, optional_argument=None):  # the function signature line
-        # indented lines of code
+        # indented lines of code that are only executed
+        # when this function is called
         return

-And, of course, they must be defined before they are used!
+And, of course, functions must be defined before they are used!

 The following is a valid, but not particularly useful, function.
-As the function definition does not include any arguments, the function is invoked by simply using it's name and the standard call syntax ``"()"``.
+As the function definition does not include any arguments, the function is invoked by simply using its name and the standard call syntax ``"()"``.

 .. code::